Why global leaders are terrified about ‘social cohesion erosion’

 - livelihood crises

-Pair that with “mental health deterioration,” another side-effect of the pandemic, and it gets even scarier.
+Pair that with “mental health deterioration,” another side effect of the pandemic, and it gets even scarier.
 All of that could come as a slow burn, with fallout covering the next decade.

-It’s not just domestic, either: Social fraying endangers global populations as a sense of disenfranchisement grows in large swaths of the world, especially amid a lack of collaboration among powerful governments, which have largely failed to help developing nations crawl out of the pandemic, resolve humanitarian crises, or fight natural disasters wrought by climate change.
-Climate inaction, extreme weather, and biodiversity loss were also cited among the top risks we face today.

-However, risk mitigation efforts do exist, including those for poverty alleviation, human health crises, and basic resources security—all of which the WEF says, comfortingly, are almost 50% “effective.”
+However, risk-mitigation efforts do exist, including those for poverty alleviation, human health crises, and basic resources security—all of which the WEF says, comfortingly, are almost 50% effective.

-Other risks the report cites include geopolitical rivalries, such as rising competition between the United States and China, and crowding in space, as leading militaries race to control the skies with anti-satellite and hypersonic weapons.
-But, as with many of the world’s ills, the WEF notes that the latter could still be remedied if “countries come together to ensure common benefits,” and work together to share what should be a universal resource.
+Other risks the report cites include geopolitical rivalries, such as rising competition between the United States and China, and crowding in space as leading militaries race to control the skies with anti-satellite and hypersonic weapons.
+But, as with many of the world’s ills, the WEF notes that the latter could still be remedied if “countries come together to ensure common benefits” and work together to share what should be a universal resource.

 The findings come from WEF’s 2021-2022 Global Risks Perception Survey, which included input from about 1,000 “global experts and leaders.”
 You can see the full dataset and responses here.